Centered Yoga’s Famous 200 Hour Yoga Teacher Training Course & Certification

 Centered Yoga and Yoga Alliance 200+ hour accredited

-In addition to practicing asana, you will focus on specific poses.
-The Ashtanga primary series is our model, along with a number of other Hatha yoga asanas.
+The course covers traditional Hatha yoga asanas from different traditions.
 Alignment, breath, inner focus, benefits, common mistakes, and variations are covered for each pose.
 You will learn from doing the pose and adjusting students in it, both in group and in private instruction.

-The course will alternate between exploring detailed Alignment and the moving Vinyasa flow approach.
-The Asana teaching will also emphasize and encourage the exploration and growth of your individual practice, as we often will break into guided small groups and offer support for you to work into your edges and your own psychic knots and sticking points.
+The course will alternate between exploring detailed alignment, dynamic vinyasa and gentle restorative approaches.
+The asana teaching will also emphasize and encourage the exploration and growth of your individual practice, as we often will break into guided small groups and offer support for you to work into your edges and your own sticking points.

 In Patanjali’s eight-limb system (Ashtanga), Pranayama is the fourth limb, after asana.
 Its importance is acknowledged in many classical texts, though today it is typically misunderstood and taught badly.
 It is a subtle practice that has tremendous effects on the nervous system and the mind.